The Málaga Museum

 The museum also hosts temporary exhibitions throughout the year.
 Currently, you can enjoy:

-• Bernardí Roig: The Last Face and The Aphonia of The Minotaur, an exhibition that presents drawings, sculptures, light installations, text, photography and video by this contemporary artist.
+• Bernardí Roig: The Last Face and The Aphonia of The Minotaur, is an exhibition that presents drawings, sculptures, light installations, text, photography and video by this contemporary artist.
 The exhibition is divided into two parts: one at the Centre Pompidou Malaga and another at the Collection of the Russian Museum of St. Petersburg Malaga.

-• Picasso: Draftsman of Words, an exhibition that explores Picasso’s relationship with literature and poetry through his drawings and writings.
+• Picasso: Draftsman of Words, another exhibition that explores Picasso’s relationship with literature and poetry through his drawings and writings.
 The exhibition is part of the international programme of events to commemorate the 50th anniversary of Picasso’s death in 2023.

 The Malaga Museum easily visited from the historic centre of Malaga